-- run: name: Install Docker Compose command: | set -x curl -L https://github.com/docker/compose/releases/download/1.11.2/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose chmod +x /usr/local/bin/docker-compose
+- run: name: Install Docker Compose command: | set -x curl -L https://github.com/docker/compose/releases/download/1.25.3/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose chmod +x /usr/local/bin/docker-compose

-docker-compose as usual.
-You can build images:
+docker-compose commands to build images:

-Or run the whole system:
+Or to run the whole system:

 docker-compose up -d

-- run: name: Start container and verify it's working command: | set -x docker-compose up -d docker run --network container:contacts \ appropriate/curl --retry 10 --retry-delay 1 --retry-connrefused http://localhost:8080/contacts/test
+- run: name: Start container and verify it is working command: | set -x docker-compose up -d docker run --network container:contacts \ appropriate/curl --retry 10 --retry-delay 1 --retry-connrefused http://localhost:8080/contacts/test

 Note: The primary container runs in a separate environment from Remote Docker and the two cannot communicate directly.
 To interact with a running service, use docker and a container running in the service’s network.